niconico2012/wordbrain-solver/README.md

   `--dict DICT_PATH` - where `DICT_PATH` is the location of a dictionary.
 By default `./dict_full.txt` will be used.

   `--noquery` - specifies to not output query strings.
-Would be helpful if piping output to the program.
+Would be helpful if piping input to the program.

   `--threads NUM_THREADS` - where `NUM_THREADS` is the number of threads to utilize (capped at the machine's capability)